+Change of Control.....

-Change of Control......
-Upon the occurrence of a change of control to a opon the occurrence of a change of control to a non-investment grade entity, we must offer to purchase the new notes at a price equal to 100% of their principal amount plus accrued and unpaid interest, if any, to the date of purchase.
+Upon the occurrence of a change of control to a non-investment grade entity, we must offer to purchase the new notes at a price equal to 100% of their principal amount plus accrued and unpaid interest, if any, to the date of purchase.

-Transfer Restrictions; Absence of a Public Market for the New Notes.....
+Transfer Restrictions; Absence of a Public Market for the New Notes......